stozi/nerts-rus-34/README.md

 In Linux, set compose to pause, switch lang to rctrl.
 Instructions on what to do with the 'custom' and 'evdev' files are in those files.
 Copy the contents of my ZMK keymap file, found here: https://github.com/stozi/zmk-config/blob/master/config/a_dux.keymap to yours in Github.

 Open this readme raw to view layout illustration with correct spacing, some chars displayed wrong otherwise.
-If confused, refer to the ZMK codes in the keymap file.
+Prefix 'ct' or 'c' means ctrl+...

 Illustration: